A topic from the subject of Distillation in Chemistry.

 Introduction

-Azeotropic distillation is a technique that can be used to overcome constant boiling mixtures.
-This technique involves adding a third component to the mixture, which forms a new azeotrope with one of the original components.
-This new azeotrope has a different vapor pressure than the original azeotrope, and it can be separated by fractional distillation.
+Azeotropic distillation is a technique used to overcome this limitation of constant boiling mixtures.
+This technique involves adding a third component to the mixture, called an entrainer, which forms a new azeotrope with one of the original components.
+This new azeotrope has a different vapor pressure than the original azeotrope, allowing for separation by fractional distillation.

 Basic Concepts

-The key to understanding azeotropic distillation is to understand the concept of vapor pressure.
+Understanding azeotropic distillation requires understanding vapor pressure.
 Vapor pressure is the pressure exerted by the vapor of a liquid.
-The higher the vapor pressure, the more easily the liquid will evaporate.
+Higher vapor pressure indicates easier evaporation.

-The vapor pressure of a mixture of two liquids is not simply the average of the vapor pressures of the two pure components.
-Instead, the vapor pressure of the mixture is determined by the composition of the mixture and the relative volatility of the two components.
+The vapor pressure of a mixture of two liquids is not a simple average of the individual vapor pressures.
+It's determined by the mixture's composition and the relative volatility of the components.

 Equipment and Techniques